DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 </code-block>
 </code-group>

-### Obtaining user input
+### Retrieving user input

-As said before, we want users to enter the GitHub username and repository name and fall back to `RSSHub` if users don't enter the repository name in the request URL.
+As mentioned earlier, we want users to enter a GitHub username and a repository name, and fall back to `RSSHub` if they don't enter the repository name in the request URL.

 <code-group>
 <code-block title="Object destructuring" active>